-In 1898, when Emma was 10, she and her parents moved back across the state line into Pennsylvania, making their home as tenants in Chartiers Township, Washington County, and lived on the farm of Alexander Gaston.
+In 1898, when Emma was 10, she and her parents moved back across the state line into Pennsylvania, making their home as tenant farmers in Chartiers Township, Washington County, and living on the farm of Alexander Gaston.

 The Miners moved again in about 1901 to a rented house on Broad Street in the west end of Washington, the county seat of Washington County, PA.